About Your External Beam Radiation Therapy

 Keep your skin moisturized

-- Use a moisturizer without fragrances or lanolin.
+• Use a moisturizer without fragrances or lanolin.
 Lanolin is an oil made by animals that have wool, such as sheep.
 It can make your skin more sensitive.
 There are many over-the-counter (not prescription) moisturizers that are good to use.
-Your nurse may suggest one.
-If you’re not sure which one to use, ask your radiation nurse.
+Your radiation nurse may suggest one.
+Ask them if you’re not sure which one to use.

 Avoid irritating your skin